openedx/edx-documentation/en_us/shared/students/SFD_mathformatting.rst

   alone, while metric affixes must be combined with numbers.

   For example, ``c`` can be a constant representing the speed of light or a metric affix meaning "centi".
-When you use ``c`` as a metric affix, don't include a space between ``c`` and the number.
+When you use ``c`` as a metric affix, do not include a space between ``c`` and the number.
 When you use ``c`` as a constant, indicate multiplication explicitly.
 The following examples show the
   difference: